• Skip to main content

 • Vanilla extract.
 Use good-quality, pure vanilla extract for the best flavor in your sweet potato pie.
 Trust me, it makes a huge difference!
 Cheap vanilla can give your pie an "off" taste or even add an alcohol flavor.

 • Spices.
-This recipe calls for cinnamon, nutmeg, and cloves to add warmth and depth, but you may use different spices such as ginger, allspice, or cardamom according to what you like.
+This recipe calls for cinnamon, nutmeg, and cloves to add warmth and depth, but you may use different spices such as ginger, allspice, or cardamom.

 2. Bake the sweet potatoes.
-Scrub the sweet potatoes, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
-Allow them to cool enough to handle, then remove the skins.
+Scrub the sweet potatoes, pierce them all over with a fork, and bake them on a baking sheet at 450°F for 50 to 60 minutes until very tender.
+Allow them to cool enough to handle, slice off the ends, then remove the skins.

 3. Prepare the crust.
 Lower your oven temperature to 350°F. Roll out the chilled pie crust and place it in a pie dish sprayed with baking spray.
 Trim the excess and crimp the pie edges.
 Refrigerate the pie crust while you prepare the filling.